How the Free ShopRunner Amex Benefit Will Get You 2-Day Shipping at 140 Stores

 Cash Back Cards

-If you’d prefer cash back over points, try the Blue Cash Preferred.
-It earns a whopping 6% cash back on select U.S. streaming services and on up to $6,000 of purchases at U.S. supermarkets per year (then 1%), plus 3% at gas stations and some department stores.
+If you’d prefer cash back over points, try the Blue Cash Preferred Card from American Express.
+It earns a whopping 6% cash back on select U.S. streaming services and on up to $6,000 of purchases at U.S. supermarkets per year (then 1%), plus 3% at U.S. gas stations and some U.S. department stores.

 Membership Rewards Cards